metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Cardinals playing quite a bit of nickel cover-two on defense, occasionally mixing things up with a five man front and man coverage.

 Greg Dortsch is the top receiver for the Cardinals now that Rondale Moore and DeAndre Hopkins are not active.
+It was only by having him participate that the Cardinals were able to score on offense.

 ***